In the B.C. winery beginning, there were monks.

 All of this combines to make, in many instances, stunningly good wine.

 I live in Ontario, half the continent away from B.C., and we rarely see B.C. wines for sale here; for a well-argued screed on why, check out this 2013 article from BC Business magazine.
-I had no idea of the depth and breadth of B.C. wines until I travelled to Vancouver for business and pleasure, and sampled local offerings from wineries such as Sumac Ridge (what is this wondrous Chenin Blanc?) , Grey Monk, (hello, Pinot Gris!) and Mission Hill.
-While Sumac Ridge has since been absorbed into the international wine, beer, and spirits giant Constellation Brands, Grey Monk and Mission Hill carry on as independent wineries; in 2014, Mission Hill bought another one of the original family-founded Okanagan wineries, Cedar Creek.
+I had no idea of the depth and breadth of B.C. wines until I travelled to Vancouver for business and pleasure, and sampled local offerings from wineries such as Sumac Ridge (what is this wondrous Chenin Blanc?) , Gray Monk, (hello, Pinot Gris!) and Mission Hill.
+While Sumac Ridge has since been absorbed into the international wine, beer, and spirits giant Constellation Brands, Gray Monk and Mission Hill carry on as independent wineries; in 2014, Mission Hill bought another one of the original family-founded Okanagan wineries, Cedar Creek.

 I had never thought of doing a trip to the Okanagan as the lure of friends and family to visit in Vancouver and on Vancouver Island is too great anytime I get on a plane to B.C., but one year I had the opportunity to attend a work conference in Kelowna, B.C.
 Fortuitously, one of the recreation options was a bus tour to valley wineries.
 Sign me up!